aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 The outer `sample` loop executes the configured samples-per-pixel count.
 The inner `iteration` loop handles bounces and transparent passes — alpha-tested surfaces, decals, and glass do not increment the bounce depth, allowing a ray to pass through many transparent layers before consuming a bounce.

-**Stage 5 — Tone mapping.** A post-processing kernel converts HDR to LDR using one of three selectable operators — Reinhard, ACES, or Uncharted 2 — followed by gamma correction.
+**Tone mapping.** A post-processing kernel converts HDR to LDR using one of three selectable operators — Reinhard, ACES, or Uncharted 2 — followed by gamma correction.

-**Stage 6 — Blit.** The final pixel buffer is copied back to host memory and drawn with `glDrawPixels`.
+**Blit.** The final pixel buffer is copied back to host memory and drawn with `glDrawPixels`.
 No GL-CUDA interop is used.
 This is the simplest possible output path — not the fastest.

 The renderer exposes eight selectable visualization modes via the `r_cuMode` CVar, each isolating a different pipeline stage.
 Figures 2 through 7 show the same frame rendered across these modes.